arcuru/pokem/README.md

   discord: "!RoomBridgedToDiscord:jackson.dev"

 # Optional, define the server to send messages to
-# If configured, `pokem` will first try to query this server to send the message
+# If configured, `pokem` will first try to query this server to send" the message
 # Will use pokem.jackson.dev by default
 server:
   url: https://pokem.jackson.dev